simplethings/SimpleThingsTransactionalBundle/README.markdown

 Configuration is done via routing parameters or through a list of controllers/actions configured in the extension config.

+## Problem

+Symfony2 allows to nest controllers into each other in unlimited amounts.
+These controllers can all modify data and save this.
+The Doctrine persistence solutions (ORM, MongoDB, CouchDB) use a transactional write-behind mechanism to flush changes in batches, best executed at the end of the master request.
+If each controller or model service handles transactions themselves then you probably overuse the flush operation, which can lead to inconsistencies and performance penalities.

+These flushes should not be executed in the model/services but should be handled by the controller layer, because it knows when all operations are done.

 ## How it works

 For every Doctrine DBAL connection, every EntityManager and every DocumentManager the Transactional Bundle